 Osteoporosis: Often the first time you find out you have osteoporosis is when you break a bone or experience a crush fracture to one or more vertebrae.
 Osteoporosis is known as a silent disease, as you usually have no idea you have it before it is diagnosed.
 It is important to manage osteoporosis through dietary and lifestyle measure to prevent further deterioration.

 Managing osteoporosis can be tough, particularly if you don’t like dairy, or you are lactose intolerant.
 A Live Better Nutrition dietitian can give you practical tips to increase your intake of calcium-rich foods, including non-dairy and vegan sources to meet your requirements.

 We are located in Eastern Australia - please email us at firstname.lastname@example.org if you would like to arrange an appointment outside of our standard operating hours

 My quest for an explanation is over!
 After seeing my doctor, a naturopath and a nutritionist, I was sick of trying things that didn’t work as was ready to give up.
 Now I feel like I have been listened and I have seen an improvement within days.

 Our Chronic health conditions dietitians

-Anjlika enjoys working with her patients to manage their chronic diseases including overweight, high cholesterol and Type 2 diabetes.
-She is also experienced in supporting patients with post-operative dietary needs.
+Jane enjoys working with patients to manage their chronic diseases including overweight, high cholesterol and Type 2 diabetes.

 She works with patients through both in-person and online consultations.